A product with an accompanying app that helps you monitor your pet's fluid intake.

 Qualitative Data: Interviews

-We interviewed 3 experts in the field to gather their opinions and perspectives on this topic.
+We interviewed three experts in the field to gather their opinions and perspectives on this topic.
 All three work at Sweden's largest pet store chains.
 Below are some of the questions asked during the interview along with their answers.

 Question: How important is it for pet owners to keep track of their pet's water intake?